 Why Does My Toilet Get a Ring So Fast?

 Toilet bowl rings occur for different reasons, but it’s mostly because of hard water.
 If the ring in your toilet occurs pretty often, you should check the water hardness.
 If that’s not the problem, your water might have a high concentration of bacteria.
+You can also think about how often you regularly clean your toilet, and whether your cleaning approach is effective.

 Can I Remove the Ring Using Coca-Cola?